 9. One of the Seven Natural Wonders of the World

-10. Victoria Falls sits on the very boarder of Zambia and Zimbabwe
+10. Victoria Falls sits on the very border of Zambia and Zimbabwe